NicMilli/Personal-Website/README.md

 }
 ```

 Using knowledge from recent courses I was able to create a much more readable app, my app.js file calls on separate elements.
-This is common practice, but a big improvement from my first attempts at react apps, such as my [Shared Wallet App](https://github.com/NicMilli/SharedWallet)
+This is common practice, but a big improvement from my first attempts at react apps, such as my [Shared Wallet App](https://github.com/NicMilli/SharedWallet) where creating different files for elements and components was not taught.

 ```javascript App.js
  function App() {